Chikungunya may act like rheumatoid arthritis, but it’s only a fleeting glimpse of what RA patients deal with.

 “There is a specific test for chikungunya that, at least in New York, comes back fairly rapidly.
 If a state health department doesn’t have the test, it can go to the Centers for Disease Control and Prevention (CDC) in Atlanta,” she said.
 “There are also two different tests that aid in the diagnosis of rheumatoid arthritis.
 So, using clinical judgment and use of these diagnostic tests, the two types of arthritis are distinguishable.
 But the physician has to think of chikungunya first.”

 Chikungunya is difficult to prevent.
 The only real way to ensure you won’t get the virus is to avoid mosquito bites — a feat often easier said than done.
-The CDC does offer some tips on how to do so.
+The CDC does offer some

 RA, on the other hand, is impossible to prevent.
 Early diagnosis, the reduction of risk factors, and proper self-care and disease management are some tools to help avoid or prolong the debilitating joint damage that can come along with it.